-Nína Óskarsdóttir is a visual artist from Reykjavík, Iceland.
+Nína Óskarsdóttir and I am a visual artist from Reykjavík, Iceland.

-Nína is also the co-founder and editor of the small publishing house Þrjár hendur along with Óskar Árni Óskarsson. Þrjár hendur’s focus is to create a dialogue between literature and visual arts by publishing together works by authors and artists.
+Nína is also the co-founder and editor of the small publishing house Þrjár hendur along with Óskar Árni Óskarsson. Þrjár hendur’s focus is to create a dialogue between contemporary literature and visual arts by publishing works by writers and artists on an equal platform.